 - ExpressVPN – #1 VPN service for your devices.

 - NordVPN – Offers fast servers and the best security.

 - Surfshark – Affordable and reliable VPN service.

 VPNs use different protocols to connect to servers.
 These VPN protocols are:

 VPNs mostly use UDP to connect to servers.
 But the thing about UDP is that it’s blocked in some countries.
 This is why you need to choose a protocol according to your needs.
 Do this by going through the protocol settings.

-Yes, VPNs often drop internet speeds due to some reasons.
+So, it is concluded that, yes there will be a drop in speed when you use a VPN.
 A significant reason is using a VPN that itself is not good enough or usage of a free VPN service.